horefice/Human-Pose-Estimation-from-RGB/README.md

 # Human Pose Estimation from RGB Camera - The repo
-In recent years, tremendous amount of progress is being made in the field of Human Pose Estimation from RGB Camera, which is an interdisciplinary field that fuses computer vision, deep/machine learning and medicine.
+In recent years, tremendous amount of progress is being made in the field of Human Pose Estimation from RGB Camera, which is an interdisciplinary field that fuses computer vision, deep/machine learning and anatomy.
 This repo is for my study notes and will be used as a place for triaging new research papers.

 ## Get Involved
 To make it a collaborative project, you may add content through pull requests or open an issue to let me know.